 From May 5 to September 11, 2018 I thru-hiked the Pacific Crest Trail (PCT) and photographed and journaled my experience.
 All five trail sections have been broken up into subsequent blogs found below.

-Click to jump: SOCAL | SIERRA | NORCAL | OREGON | WASHINGTON
+Jump to section: SOCAL | SIERRA | NORCAL | OREGON | WASHINGTON

 Southern California